 The Bank's directors are responsible for the other information.
-The other information comprises the information included in the document titled "Central Bank of Lesotho Financial statements for the year ended 31 December 2022".
-The other information does not include the financial statements and our auditors' report thereon.
+The other information comprises the Corporate Governance Report, the Directors' Responsibilities and Approval, the Audit Committee Report as well as the Directors' Report.
+The other information does not include the financial statements and our auditor's report thereon.